MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 This article describes how to configure graphics processing unit (GPU) partitions and assign a partition to a virtual machine (VM).
 It provides instructions on how to configure GPU partition count, assign GPU partitions, and unassign GPU partitions via Windows Admin Center and PowerShell.

-To provision the GPU partitioning feature, you'll need to complete the following steps:
+To provision the GPU partitioning feature, you need to complete the following steps:

 - [Complete all the prerequisites](#prerequisites).
 - [Verify GPU driver installation](#verify-gpu-driver-installation).